 “What qualifications and checks does your staff have?”

 Most of our coaching staff are qualified through the Swiss or English FA.
 InterSoccer is committed to the safety & welfare of all children attending our courses.
 On all our courses there is always a member of staff with First Aid qualifications.
-In addition there will be a number of helpers to assist with the running of the courses.
-InterSoccer also runs coach training & development programmes to aid coaching & first aid qualifications for our staff.
+In addition, there will be a number of helpers to assist with the running of the courses.
+InterSoccer also runs coach training & development programs to aid coaching & first aid qualifications for our staff.

 “How can I become an InterSoccer coach?”